John Sherwood-Kelly: Western Front

-In January 1916, he arrived in France to take up service briefly as the commanding officer of the Essex regiment.
+In January 1916, he arrived in France to take up service briefly as the commanding officer of the 1st Battalion, Essex Regiment.
 On 4 June 1916, his time on the front was cut short by a German bullet that went through his left lung, taking him out of action for much of the rest of 1916.
 In October 1916, he applied to join the 10th Norfolk regiment under the grounds that "some officers and many of the men present in camp who served with the 1st Battalion under my command".
-In March 1917, he was assigned command of the Royal Inniskilling Fusiliers.
+In March 1917, he was assigned command of the 1st Battalion, Royal Inniskilling Fusiliers.

 He was 37 years old, and an Acting Lieutenant-Colonel in the Norfolk Regiment, British Army, Commanding Officer 1st Battalion, Royal Inniskilling Fusiliers during the First World War when the following deed took place for which he was awarded the VC.

 On 20 November 1917 during the Battle of Cambrai at Marcoing, France, when a party of men were held upon the near side of a canal by heavy rifle fire, Lieutenant Colonel Sherwood Kelly at once ordered covering fire, personally led his leading company across the canal and then reconnoitered, under heavy fire, the high ground held by the enemy.
 He took a Lewis gun team, forced his way through obstacles and covered the advance of his battalion, enabling them to capture the position.
 Later he led a charge against some pits from which heavy fire was coming, capturing five machine-guns and 46 prisoners.